Beamforming and Resource Allocation for Delay Minimization in RIS-Assisted OFDM Systems: Conclusion

 \section{Conclusion}

 This paper introduced a novel DRL-based approach to minimize the average delay while ensuring user fairness in different traffic flows.
-Unlike traditional methods, our proposed solution extends the state information to encompass a comprehensive set of factors, including channel state information, the number of backlogged packets in buffer and the number of current arrival packets.
-To address the challenges posed by the hybrid action space, we develop a hybrid DRL framework, where the action space consists of both continuous and discrete components.
-Specifically, PPO-$\Theta$ is employed to optimize the continuous RIS reflection phase shifts, while PPO-$N$ is designed to handle the discrete subcarrier allocation decisions.
+Unlike traditional methods, our proposed solution extends the state information to encompass a comprehensive set of factors, including CSI, the number of backlogged packets in buffer and the number of current arrival packets.
+To address the challenges posed by the hybrid action space, we developed a hybrid DRL framework, where the action space consists of both continuous and discrete components.
+Specifically, PPO-$\Theta$ was employed to optimize the continuous RIS reflection phase shifts, while PPO-$N$ was designed to handle the discrete subcarrier allocation decisions.
 Furthermore, to tackle the curse of dimensionality arising from multi-dimensional discrete variables, we introduced a multi-agent strategy to optimize subcarrier allocation decisions efficiently.
 Through extensive numerical evaluations, our method demonstrated significant improvements in reducing the average delay while maintaining user fairness, surpassing existing baseline methods.
 Additionally, the results highlighted the superior stability and adaptability of our approach.
-This work provides a robust and scalable solution to the delay optimization in RIS-assised OFDM systems, leveraging advanced machine learning techniques to optimize resource allocation in next-generation wireless networks, paving the way for more efficient and equitable network management.
+This work provides a robust and scalable solution to the delay minimization in RIS-assised OFDM systems, leveraging advanced machine learning techniques to optimize resource allocation in next-generation wireless networks, paving the way for more efficient and equitable network management.